 Fubo TV is a good, if somewhat expensive, option for anyone looking to have access to cable channels without an actual cable subscription.
 Fubo’s standard plan is $54.99 and offers 108 channels, including almost every major broadcast and cable network.
 And unlike other live TV streaming competitors like YouTube TV and Sling TV, Fubo has 4K streaming for select content on demand.
 The other knock against Fubo, besides its higher price, is the limited Cloud DVR storage.

-While Fubo’s channel lineup is the largest among the higher-priced streamers, it is missing Disney-owned networks like ABC and ESPN.
+While Fubo’s channel lineup is the largest among the higher-priced streamers, they just got a major pair of gaps filled, including ABC and ESPN.
 By adding ESPN, Fubo makes itself the top streaming service for NFL fans, offering all the major broadcast networks, and the NFL Network too.
 In addition, the lineup includes popular networks like NBC, Fox, AMC, Food Network, MTV, Syfy and TNT, as well as a ton of niche sports channels.
 Its only big sports flaw is TNT, which is a must for NBA playoffs.

 If you yearn for the halcyon days of cheesy action movies and anime on afternoon cable, Crackle will take you back in time at no cost.
 The Sony-owned platform broadcasts movies, TV shows and original programming on a rotating basis.
 There's no subscription or à la carte fee, although you do have to sit through a fair amount of commercials.
 While the programming is not usually blockbuster material, it's stuff you've heard of — think Total Recall rather than The Terminator, or Pitch Black rather than Riddick.
 Some of the original shows are good, too.